SCHOLARLY PUBLICATIONS SUPPORT PROGRAM

 b) a letter from the intended publisher that:

-– confirms its intent to publish the book;
+– confirms its intent to publish the book and provides an anticipated date of publication;

 – confirms that the manuscript has been reviewed independently by recognized authorities in the field and has been recommended by them for publication;